ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days of Code - Solidity - Log

+## Day 67: September 11, Friday
+**Today's Progress**: create Vote.sol to experiment with bytes32 -- having issues encoding inputs but may be a Remix issue.

 ## Day 66: September 10, Thursday
 **Today's Progress**: change price feed in escrow.sol to Kovan for testing, still unable to construct, might be gas error but unsure